Some comments on symmetric orbifolds of K3: Symmetries and twining genera

 In the case we are interested in, $L$ is the lattice $L_v=v^\perp\cap \Gamma^{5,21}$, $G=Stab^+(v)$ is the subgroup of $O(\Gamma^{5,21})$ preserving $v$ and preserving the orientation of positive definite $4$-subspaces in $L_v\otimes \RR$, and the lattice $M$ is the coinvariant sublattice $\Lambda_g=\Lambda\cap (\Lambda^g)^\perp$, i.e. the orthogonal complement of the $g$-fixed sublattice in the Leech lattice, for some $g\in Co_0$ with the given Frame shape $\pi_g$.
 Therefore, the symmetries with Frame shape $\pi_g$ up to $Stab^+(v)$ transformations are in one to one correspondence with the double cosets \be \{\text{primitive }i:\Lambda_g\hookrightarrow L_v\}/Stab^+(v)\ , \ee where $Stab^+(v)$ is the stabilizer of $v$ in $O^+(\Gamma^{5,21})$.
 In principle, one might want to consider the number of classes of symmetries up to $O^+_n$ transformation, where $O^+_n$ might contain (at least) elements that flip the sign of the vector $v$.
-We will not do this in this paper, but just notice that the number of cosets \eqref{upbound} gives an upper bound on the number of cosets up to $O_n^+$ transformations.
-On the other hand, for most Frame shapes $\pi_g$, this upper bound is either $1$ or equals some lower bound that can be obtained by other arguments (in particular, by the number of known twining genera).
+Furthermore, as follows from the lemma above, the number of conjugacy classes of symmetries with Frame shape $\pi_g$ is obtained by quotienting also by the centralizer $C_{\Lambda_g}(g)$.
+In this paper, we will only compute the number of cosets in \eqref{upbound} (and only in certain cases, see below).
+This gives an upper bound on the number of $O_n^+$-classes of symmetries.
+On the other hand, for most Frame shapes $\pi_g$, this upper bound is either $1$ or equals some lower bound that can be obtained by other arguments (in particular, by the number of known twining genera), so it actually equals the number of classes.